nolan-h-hamilton/Consenrich/docs/source/examples.rst

   matchingParams.iters: 25_000
   matchingParams.alpha: 0.01

-.. important:: To accommodate ATAC-seq, DNase-seq, CUT&RUN, etc. **Control inputs are optional**.
-Omit ``inputParams.bamFilesControl`` as needed.
+.. admonition:: Control Inputs
+  :class: tip

+  Omit ``inputParams.bamFilesControl`` for ATAC-seq, DNase-seq, Cut&Run, and other assays where no control is available or applicable.

 Run Consenrich